caseycs/amsterdam-php-opening-graphql/PITCHME.md

 Out-of-the-box: `interface GraphQL\Error\ClientAware` - to propagate original exception to the GraphQL errors (message).
 Don't do it.

-* Category `application` - to be handled by the front-end
+* Category `application/internal` - do separate something that front-end should handle
-* Category `internal` - errors what we missed inside graphql
 * `error` field as identifier for the front-end

 ```